haniffalab/solosis/sphinx/run.rst

    Job <JOBID> is submitted to queue <normal>.

+After the job <JOBID> has been submitted to the queue <NORMAL> , you can check the status of the queue using ``bjobs`` command.
+This can be a quick way to identify whether you have populated the input files correctly, as well as, check whether job are actively running (RUN) or in the queue (PEND).

+Command results will be found at ``/lustre/scratch126/cellgen/team298/tmp/SAMPLE_ID``

+**NOTE: all samples will be removed from this tmp/ dir after 60 days**

 Further reading
 ---------------

-For more information about the computational utilities ... `conda <https://www.nextflow.io/docs/latest/conda.html>`__.
+For more information about the computational utilities ... `insert link to index.rst`